confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 # Syntax changes

 All KSQL query syntax currently yields streaming results because KSQL only supports streaming queries.
-As a result, adding support for point-in-time queries necessitates a means to unambiguously differentiate between streaming and finite query results.
-The most straightforward approach to this is to use syntax to indicate streaming versus PIT queries.
+As a result, adding support for pull queries necessitates a means to unambiguously differentiate between streaming and finite query results.
+The most straightforward approach to this is to use syntax to indicate streaming versus pull queries.
 And since there are only two fundamental query forms, it is only necessary to add KSQL syntax to represent one of them.

 We therefore propose making minimal syntax changes to represent *streaming* queries.
-The principal reason for using new syntax for streaming queries is that PIT queries can then use syntax that is as close to the SQL standard as possible, making KSQL interoperable with tooling that integrates with SQL-based systems (i.e. dashboarding frontends).
+The principal reason for using new syntax for streaming queries is that pull queries can then use syntax that is as close to the SQL standard as possible, making KSQL interoperable with tooling that integrates with SQL-based systems (i.e. dashboarding frontends).

 After introducing any syntax changes, KSQL's syntax must make sense in each of the following contexts:

 * Streaming query on a stream
 * Streaming query on a table
-* Point-in-time query on a stream
+* Pull query on a stream
-* Point-in-time query on a table
+* Pull query on a table
 * CTAS/CSAS defined by any of the above

 *Note that not all of these query forms need to be supported (initially, or ever), but a sensible design should allow for all of them with minimal ambiguity.*